Rock Entertainment Sports Network: Launch of RESN

 RESN officially launched on August 23, 2024, with the inaugural broadcast being St. Edward's season opener against Pickerington North.
 On October 9, 2024, RESN agreed to carry John Carroll Blue Streaks men's basketball and football games.
 Columbus Fury volleyball matches were also added on January 2, 2025.

 Following the announcement of WUAB's disaffiliation from The CW on September 1, 2025, Gray concurrently announced WUAB's future relaunch as a sports-oriented independent heavily featuring RESN play-by-play; WUAB has since added over-the-air simulcasts of Monsters and Charge games, along with ancillary team-produced programming.
 WDEM-CD, a low-power station in Columbus, Ohio, began carrying RESN on their primary feed on December 4, 2024.
 The Cincinnati feed over WXIX-DT3 was set up to substitute programming for local sports coverage and was included with WXIX's addition of ten Cincinnati Reds 2025 regular season games, all simulcast with FanDuel.
 By March 2025, RESN added WZCD-LD, a low-power station in Dayton, Ohio.

-On January 21, 2025, WUAB and RESN jointly announced the addition of five regular-season Cavaliers games in the second half of the 2024–25 season; WUAB and RESN will simulcast game coverage provided by FanDuel.
+On January 21, 2025, WUAB and RESN jointly announced the addition of five regular-season Cavaliers games in the second half of the 2024–25 season; WUAB and RESN would simulcast game coverage provided by FanDuel.
 In May 2025, RESN announced an agreement to air fifteen Akron RubberDucks MILB games.
 Michael Conley, a Rock Entertainment Group executive who oversaw RESN's launch, was named as the network's first president on August 12, 2025.

 Stations

 RESN is currently broadcast in the Cleveland, Columbus, Dayton and Cincinnati media markets.
 Since November 2024, it has also been available on Spectrum Cable throughout Greater Cleveland.
-For further information on WDEM-CD and WXIX-TV, consult those pages.
+For further information on WDEM-CD and WXIX-TV, consult those articles.